silverstripe/cwp/docs/en/02_Features/multiple_sites.md

 # Setup

-The subsites module is already included as part of the cwp default installation.
+The subsites module is already included as part of the CWP basic recipe.
 To set up a subsite in the CMS visit the [user documentation](https://userhelp.silverstripe.org/en/optional_features/working_with_multiple_sites/set_up).

 # Technical